Andy Marra, Executive Director

 Casey Bohannon (he / him / his) is a queer transgender man who comes from an Operations/Product Management background in New York City's fast-paced tech start-up industry, with a focus on understanding user needs to streamline and optimize client facing and internal processes.

 Casey has a strong educational background with a Bachelors of Fine Arts degree from Savannah College of Art and Design (SCAD), certification of completion in UX Design from General Assembly, as well as certification of completion from +Acumen and IDEO.org in Human-Centered Design.

 Contact Casey at email@example.com

 David Brown, Legal Director

-David Brown (he / him / his) is a long-time civil rights attorney who brings a lifetime of dedication to justice and equity, and over a decade's worth of litigation experience, to TLDEF's legal work.
-He has led teams challenging state and federal restrictions on abortion and contraceptive access in state and federal courts throughout the nation, including the United States Supreme Court; represented transgender and non-binary clients in groundbreaking civil rights litigation; and participated in numerous asylum cases.
+David Brown (they / them / theirs or he / him / his) is a long-time civil rights attorney who brings a lifetime of dedication to justice and equity, and over a decade's worth of litigation experience, to TLDEF's legal work.
+They have led teams challenging state and federal restrictions on abortion and contraceptive access in state and federal courts throughout the nation, including the United States Supreme Court; represented transgender and non-binary clients in groundbreaking civil rights litigation; and participated in numerous asylum cases.

-Most recently, he was a co-founder of the Lawyering Project, an organization dedicated to advancing reproductive healthcare access through an intersectional approach to challenging state-imposed restrictions on abortion and other care.
-He has also served as an attorney with the Center for Reproductive Rights and practiced with the firm of Cleary, Gottlieb, Steen & Hamilton.
-Before becoming a lawyer, he was an LGBTQ activist and human rights grant maker in Central American and Mexico.
+Most recently, they were a co-founder of the Lawyering Project, an organization dedicated to advancing reproductive healthcare access through an intersectional approach to challenging state-imposed restrictions on abortion and other care.
+David has also served as an attorney with the Center for Reproductive Rights and practiced with the firm of Cleary, Gottlieb, Steen & Hamilton.
+Before becoming a lawyer, they were an LGBTQ activist and human rights grant maker in Central America and Mexico.
 David graduated from the University of Michigan Law School and Pomona College.